 The STEM Learning Ecosystems initiative cultivates effective STEM learning opportunities for young people.
 The initiative is led by the STEM Funders Network, a diverse mix of more than 20 education-focused foundations that pool their resources to tackle projects they could not undertake alone.

 In 2015, the network selected 27 communities from across the United States for the initial cohort of a national community of practice to implement STEM Ecosystems, collaborative efforts to deliver rigorous STEM instruction from pre-K through college.
 The ecosystems are developed in schools and beyond the classroom — in after-school programs, at home, in science centers and in libraries.
 They spark young people’s engagement, develop their knowledge and nurture their sense of belonging in STEM disciplines.
 As the ecosystems evolve, students will be able to connect what they learn in school with real-world learning opportunities that can lead to STEM-related careers and opportunities.
+A second cohort was selected in 2016.

-A second cohort will be selected in 2016.
 The ecosystems are supported by a technical assistance team led by the Teaching Institute for Excellence in STEM.
 The initiative is housed at STEM Next at the University of San Diego.
 The Simons Foundation collaborated with other funders in the STEM Funders Network to develop and support the initiative.